Last updated on:

 For a budget-friendly use, this gets the job done, it just might not suit all the needs of a general contractor or carpenter who plans on using this for their job or commercial work.

-I would say this is a good enough stud finder to help you out with demolition and remodeling, of course, but it’s not the ultimate, last-you’ll-ever-buy kind of stud finder.
+I would say this is a good enough stud finder to help you out with demolition and remodeling, of course, but it’s not the ultimate, last-you’ll-ever-buy kind of best stud finder.

 How Does a Stud Finder Work?